Signup Form Best Practices: How to Get More Submissions From Your Signup Forms

 It’s important that whenever you test anything, you should only test one variable at a time.
 That way if you see an increase in conversions, you don’t have to guess which change led to the increase.

-Here are some ideas of elements of your form you should be testing:
+Here are some elements of your signup form you should be testing.

-- Intro copy – You can test different copy can help to improve conversion rates.
+You can test different copy on your signup form help to improve conversion rates.
 Try to explain the benefits of what the user receives in return for providing their information.

-- Social proof – Consider trying different customer quotes or other social proof to encourage users to signup.
+Consider trying different customer quotes or other kinds of social proof to encourage users to signup.

 2 | Set the proper expectations